apify/apify-docs/sources/academy/tutorials/node_js/add_external_libraries_web_scraper.md

 }
 ```

 We're creating a script element in the page's DOM and waiting for the script to load.
-Afterwards, we just confirm that the library has been successfully loaded by using one of its functions.
+Afterwards, we confirm that the library has been successfully loaded by using one of its functions.

 ## Injecting a library using jQuery